 Nava Ghalili was one of the youngest news anchors in the history of American television.
-The Emmy-nominated journalist is a youth radicalization and countering violent extremism analyst, media and political consultant to multi-media agencies, films and non-profit organizations worldwide as well as an activist for education and human rights.
-Nava is also an actress, voiceover artist and writer featured on Television, films and online.
+The Emmy-nominated journalist is a youth radicalization and countering violent extremism analyst, a private public speaking coach to politicians, medical professionals and CEO/entrepreneurs worldwide while serving as an activist for education and human rights.
+Nava is also an actress, voiceover artist, producer and writer featured on Television, films and online.
 Of Iranian heritage, Nava was born in America and also raised in Australia.
 Her international upbringing as well as the Bahai Faith led her to active involvement in efforts pertaining to social transformation.
 She has advocated for issues ranging from moral education to gender equality and is currently developing educational curricula aimed at empowering youth.
 She has been a international motivational speaker on these topics since 13 years of age.

 Nava has formal education in Commerce (Curtin University) in Australia and Journalism (Harvard University).
 She also holds a Master of Science in Comparative Politics (Middle East Conflict) from the London School of Economics and Political Science.
 Nava’s research both introduces and tests her new theories on a relationship between existing levels of human insecurity and subsequent acts of (what has been identified as) radical political Islamic terrorism.

 Nava’s work has also been published by various media outlets including the Huffington Post.